AndreasArvidsson/WinDSP/README.md

 * Outputs contains each output channel.
 This is the sum of all the input routes to this channel
 * By default the output channels have no filters
 * An output can have multiple filters like gain, delay, crossovers, peq just like the input routes.
-* An output can be muted
+* An output can be muted or inverted
+* An output can be forked.
+For more info read header "Forked outputs"

 **Filters**
 * The program handles all audio manipulation as filters.
 A filter can be a something complex as a crossover or something simple like gain